Example 1

 Available options

 Several audio input languages are available (default: Luxembourgish).
 If the recording contains more than one speaker, setting diarization to ‚On‘ will separate the text of every speaker in the recording along with time codes for their turns.
 Note that diarization adds some extra time to the recognition process.
-Five output formats are available: enriched text (with interactive features and confidence highlighting), plain text (txt), SubRip Subtitles (srt), JSON (with or without time codes for words) and Praat TextGrid.
+Six output formats are available: enriched text (with interactive features and confidence highlighting), plain text (txt), SubRip Subtitles (srt), MAXQDA transcript text, JSON (with or without time codes for words) and Praat TextGrid.
+The MAXQDA export uses paragraph-end timestamps in the format #hh:mm:ss.x# for direct import into MAXQDA.
 These files can be downloaded through the link below the transcription.
 The recognition duration takes up to 5% of the audio file’s duration.
 Once the recognition process has started, an estimated time and a timer will be displayed to keep track of the progress.

 The maximal size for upload is 500 MB.
 The preferred file format for audio files is ‚wav‘ with a sampling frequency of 16,000 Hz.